riao-project/riao-rest/README.md

     RiaoUpdateEndpoint,
     RiaoDeleteEndpoint
 } from 'riao-rest';
-import { ObjectSanitizer, LengthValidator } from 'valsan';
+import { ObjectValSan, LengthValidator } from 'valsan';

 import { maindb } from '../database/main';